StanJulia/StanMCMCChains.jl/README.md

     model=bernoullimodel, output_format=:mcmcchains);
 ```

-The subsequent call to stan() will now return a MCMCChain.Chains object in chains as in the included Bernoulli example:
+The subsequent call to stan() will now return a MCMCChains.Chains object in chains as in the included Bernoulli example:

 ```
 ... (snipped)